Image scanner: Flatbed

 A flatbed scanner is a type of scanner that provides a glass bed (platen) on which the object to be scanned lies motionless.
 The scanning element moves vertically from under the glass, scanning either the entirety of the platen or a predetermined portion.
 The driver software for most flatbed scanners allows users to prescan their documents—in essence, to take a quick, low-resolution pass at a document in order to judge what area of the document should be scanned (if not the entirety of it), before scanning it at a higher resolution.
 Some flatbed scanners incorporate sheet-feeding mechanisms called automatic document feeders (ADFs) that use the same scanning element as the flatbed portion.

 This type of scanner is sometimes called a reflective scanner, because it works by shining white light onto the object to be scanned and reading the intensity and color of light that is reflected from it, usually a line at a time.
-They are designed for scanning prints or other flat, opaque materials, but some have available transparency adapters, which—for a number of reasons—in most cases, are not very well suited to scanning film.
+They are designed for scanning prints or other flat, opaque materials; can be used as a sort of lensless camera to directly digitize flat objects like leaves.
+Some models of flatbed scanners have available transparency adapters or incorporate a transparency unit for converting film originals to digital files, which—for a number of reasons—in most cases, are not very well suited to scanning film.
+But a minority of those small number of models that resolved most of the issues and can produce similar results to film scanners, called "photo flatbed" scanners, have the distinct advantage in allowing more versatility over the film format that can be scanned.
+Also, switching between reflective and transparency scanning can be done in software.